hello-pangea/dnd/docs/guides/combining.md

 ## Behaviour

 When `isCombineEnabled` is set on a list _any_ item in the list can be combine with.
-You can toggle `isCombineEnabled` during a drag. `react-beautiful-dnd` works hard to ensure that users are able to combine and reorder within the same list in a way that feels intuitive and natural.
+You can toggle `isCombineEnabled` during a drag. `react-forked-dnd` works hard to ensure that users are able to combine and reorder within the same list in a way that feels intuitive and natural.

 ## Current limitations